Undergraduate Course Catalog 2016-2017

 Professor: Matthew C. Chagnon, Donald W. Quigley

 Students in the forest technology (FORT) program are uniquely prepared for careers in forest industries and natural resource management in New Hampshire and New England.
-Classroom lecture is backed up by practical field work in each of the subject areas.
+Classroom lecture is supported by practical field work in each of the subject areas.
 The curriculum is accredited by the Society of American Foresters (the first two-year program in the U.S. to earn this designation) and reviewed by an advisory committee representing the full spectrum of forestry organizations in the region.
 There is a strong emphasis on leadership, safety, communication skills, accuracy of field work, data collection, and professional presentation.
 Unique facilities for teaching and learning include centrally located classroom and shop facilities; 3,000+ acres of University-owned forest land; a new sawmill and Forest Industries Training Center (FITC); logging equipment; technologically advanced navigation, data collection, and analysis equipment; and a faculty with vast field experience in the subject areas dedicated to teaching.

 Applicants to the forest technology program area must present college preparatory English and at least two years of satisfactory work in both college preparatory mathematics and science (one science being biology, with a lab).